How Old are Chicks at the Store?

 • Comb and Wattles

-At hatch the combs and wattles of chicks are fairly small, however, some male chicks might have a largish combo at hatch but their wattles are not noticeable at this time.
+At hatch, the combs and wattles of chicks are relatively small.
+However, some male chicks might have a large comb at hatch, but their wattles are not noticeable now.

-At 12 weeks of age, their combs and wattles will be apparent and will be noticeable too.
-Their comb and wattles won’t be vibrant at this time, they will start to turn red.
+At 12 weeks of age, their combs and wattles will be apparent and noticeable.
+Although they won’t be vibrant at this time, they will start to turn red.

-At this time you will notice clear differences between male chicks and female chicks.
-The male chicks mostly have much larger and more developed combs and wattles compared to female chicks.
+At this time, you will notice apparent differences between male chicks and female chicks.
+The male chicks mostly have much larger and more developed combs and wattles than female chicks.

 • Legs